pingjing0628/pingjing0628.github.io/source/_posts/GoLang-Channel.md

 ```

 ```
-// calculate haven't pushed into Channel when main pulled out, it will forced main to wait.
-// the last line of main isn't show up immediately main goroutine is waiting for channel to receive value Starts calculating
+main goroutine is waiting for channel to receive value Starts calculating
 Ends calculating
-// put END into channel
 calculate goroutine finished
+ENDS
-ENDS                                                    // main pull out data in Channel main goroutine finished                                 // main finished
+main goroutine finished
 ```

+* Calculate haven't pushed into Channel when main pulled out, it will forced main to wait.
+* The last line of main isn't show up immediately
+* Put END into channel
+* Main pull out data in Channel
+* main finished

 ## Unbuffered Channel
 * Push a data will cause push side waiting